-Yea Year Ended December 31,
+Year Year Ended December 31,

 2023 2022 2021

-Dollar-based net revenue retention rate 106 % 107 % 109 %
+Dollar-based net revenue retention rate 106% 107% 109%

 Number of customers 4,398 4,188 3,825

-Number of users 386,814 366,522 328,389
+Number of users 386.814 366.522 328.389

 Dollar-based net revenue retention rate.
 We believe that dollar-based net revenue retention rate is an important metric to measure the long-term value of customer agreements and our ability to retain and grow our relationships with existing customers over time.
 We calculate dollar-based net revenue retention rate as the implied monthly subscription and support revenue at the end of a period for the base set of customers from which we generated subscription revenue in the year prior to the calculation, divided by the implied monthly subscription and support revenue one year prior to the date of calculation for that same customer base.
-This calculation does not reflect implied monthly subscription and support revenue one year prior.
+This calculation does not reflect implied monthly subscription and support revenue for new customers added during the one-year period but does include the effect of customers who terminated during the period.
 We define implied monthly subscription and support revenue as the total amount of minimum subscription and support revenue contractually committed to, under each of our customer agreements over the entire term of the agreement, divided by the number of months in the term of the agreement.
 At December 31, 2023, our dollar-based net revenue retention rate declined marginally from the year ended December 31, 2022 due to a more moderate pace of acquiring customer accounts.
 Our ability to maximize the lifetime value of our customer relationships will depend, in part, on the willingness of the customer to purchase additional user licenses and products from us.
 We rely on our customer success and sales teams to support and grow our existing customers by maintaining high customer satisfaction and educating the customer on the value all our products provide.